Experiment with Mindful Eating

 Practice Helps Mindful Eating Become Second Nature

 As you try these experiments, it can help to know that even the most skilled mindful eaters sometimes eat mindlessly.
 So just hang in there and keep experimenting.
-Find some that work for you, then practice them regularly, and you can find mindful eating becomes second nature.
+Find some strategies that work for you, then practice them regularly, and you can find mindful eating becomes second nature.
 It will just be how you eat.

 Remember – enjoy!